Freeze-in and freeze-out generation of lepton asymmetries after baryogenesis in the $\nu$MSM: Discussion

 We identify further directions. \begin{itemize} \item A regime of the asymmetry generation during freeze-out and decays have been studied in refs.~\cite{Canetti:2012vf,Canetti:2012kh}.
 There were many significant improvements in understanding of the system since these works have been performed.
-The recent study~\cite{Ghiglieri:2020ulj} has demonstrated that production of the correct amount of DM in the $\nu$MSM is possible also accounting all the improvements and effects, such as the entropy dilution.
-Still, an updated study of the parameter space is missing. \item The results here were obtained using the kinetic equations averaged other momentum.
-It is generally believed that results obtained by averaged equation do not deviate significantly from those obtained by solving the full integro-differential system~\cite{Asaka:2011wq,Ghiglieri:2018wbs}.
-However, repeating the current analysis with the original equations, if technically possible, would be very desirable. \item The other possible uncertainties related to the interaction rates and especially the effective Hamiltonian could be large.
-These points need to be further clarified. \item Last, but not the least, as we have discussed in section~\ref{sec:chiral_asymmetriy_and_magnetic_fields} non-perturbative effects associated with Abelian anomaly may play an important role in the dynamics of the system.
-Therefore two important tasks arise: \emph{(i)} derivation of a kinetic equation~\eqref{eff} from the first principles and \emph{(ii)} determination of the parameters $\gamma_C$ and $\kappa$ entering this equations. \end{itemize}
+The recent study~\cite{Ghiglieri:2020ulj} has demonstrated that production of the correct amount of DM in the $\nu$MSM is possible also accounting for all the improvements and effects, such as the entropy dilution.
+Still, an updated study of the parameter space is missing. \item The possible uncertainties related to the interaction rates and especially the effective Hamiltonian could be large.
+These points need to be further clarified. \item Last but not least, as we have discussed in section~\ref{sec:chiral_asymmetriy_and_magnetic_fields} non-perturbative effects associated with Abelian anomaly may play an important role in the dynamics of the system.
+Therefore, two important tasks arise: \emph{(i)} derivation of a kinetic equation~\eqref{eff} from the first principles and \emph{(ii)} determination of the parameters $\gamma_C$ and $\kappa$ entering this equations. \end{itemize}

-\acknowledgments We appreciate fruitful discussions with Jacopo Ghiglieri, Juraj Klaric, and Mikko Laine and thank them for helpful comments on the draft of this paper.
+\acknowledgments We appreciate fruitful discussions with Jacopo Ghiglieri, Juraj Klaric, and Mikko Laine and thank them for their helpful comments on the draft of this paper.
+IT thanks Jean-Loup Tastet for help with Julia programming language.
+We are grateful to the anonymous referee for many important comments that improved the paper.
 This work was supported by the ERC-AdG-2015 grant 694896 and by the Swiss National Science Foundation Excellence grant 200020B\underline{ }182864.